 Deep Groove Ball / Radial Bearings

 Deep groove ball bearings are particularly versatile.
-They are simple in design, non-separable, suitable for high and very high speeds and are robust in operation, requiring little maintenance.
+They are simple in design, non-separable, suitable for high load and high speed and are robust in operation, requiring little maintenance.
 Because deep groove ball bearings are the most widely used bearing type, they are available from MAC in many designs, variants and sizes.

 Radial bearings accommodate loads that are predominantly perpendicular to the shaft.
 The bearings are typically classified by the type of rolling element and shape of the raceways.